A strategy for finding people infected with SARS-CoV-2: optimizing pooled testing at low prevalence: Comparison with Dorfman

 \section{Comparison with Dorfman}

 In a landmark paper in 1943, R. Dorfman considered the problem of searching for infected individuals by grouping (or pooling) samples.
-Consider a population of $N$ individuals, broken up into $k$ groups of $N/k$ members each.
-If the probability that any individual is infected (the prevalence) is $p$, the probability that a group is free of infection is $(1-p)^{N/k}$.
-Conversely, the probability that at least one member is infected is $p'=1-(1-p)^{N/k}$.
+His approach remains influential (see, {\it e.g.}, Refs.~\cite{Williams,Eliaz,Shani-Narkiss,Lakdawalla}).
+Consider a population of $n$ individuals, broken up into groups of $N$ members each.
+If the probability that any individual is infected (the prevalence) is $p$, the probability that a group is free of infection is $(1-p)^{N}$.
+Conversely, the probability that at least one member is infected is $p'=1-(1-p)^{N}$.
 Dorfman's strategy was to test all groups, and then to test every member of every infected group.
 The expected number of tests is then

 and the number of tests required per person is